korkies22/TopImage/front/README.md

 npm start
 ```

 The app should be running at port 3000, this is made for developing.

+In order to ensure the app is ready for production, modify the proxy property in package.json, scripts attribute to point to a fallback address in case that the app requests a resource outside its current routes.

-Once the app is ready for production run:
+Once this is done, run:

 ```
 npm run build